 Chosen to represent San Diego as a member of the World Team at the 2011 All-Star Futures Game as well as lead off for the Puerto Rican national team in the 2011 World Cup and Pan American Games, six-foot Reymond Fuentes is looked up to by many aspiring Caribbean ballplayers with the same dream.
 Having built the Carlos Beltran Baseball Academy in his native Puerto Rico to educate and nurture young athletes, cousin Carlos Beltran in the spirit of legend Roberto Clemente gives back generously to his people–especially when it comes to family.
 Carlos said, “I’m going to do everything I can to help him out.
 I work out with him in Puerto Rico, and I invite him to my house, and he’s there way early–so he’s hungry.
 For being so young, that really impressed me the most–more than his talent.
 Hopefully he lives up to that, and I can watch him play in the big leagues and maybe play against him one day.”

 Part of Team World’s outfield with current MLB players Dayan Viciedo (Chicago White Sox) and Starling Marte (Pittsburgh Pirates) in the 2011 All-Star Futures Game, Reymond Fuentes was one of two prospects selected from the San Diego Padres organization.
 Named the Friar’s #13 prospect by MLB.com and rated the franchise’s best baserunner by Baseball America following a successful 2011 at Single-A Advanced Lake Elsinore with 41 stolen bases, Fuentes has been the spark plug for the 2012 AA San Antonio Missions.
 We caught up with Fuentes recently in San Antonio at Wolff Stadium after the post-game fireworks, which the youthful Reymond kindly requested to watch before conducting the interview.
 Roberto: You look good having put on 15 pounds of muscle during the offseason for additional power without compromising your lightning speed.
 With teammate Dean Anna having a great 2012 season and sometimes leading off, Missions’ manager John Gibbons has switched up the line-up and placed you in different slots.
 Do you care where you are placed in the line-up?
 Reymond Fuentes: Anything that

 can help with the team win–I will just

 do it.
 Just follow orders from my manager and just play the game that I love and know how to do.
 Roberto: As the Missions’ team leader for stolen bases on par for 30-plus in 2012, do you enjoy making the opposing pitcher worry about you when you are on the base paths?
+Reymond Fuentes: Why not?

 I mean I do my role then they have